Particl-Community/academy/intro/intro_general_particlmarketplace.rst

 *We help you to match full control of your data and freedom*

-**Get Rid of Invasion of Privacy or Backdoors**
+**You stop Invasion of Privacy or Backdoors**

 No more stolen credit card information, compromised email accounts, or any possibility of surveillance.
 When data is not created, it cannot be collected by anyone.
 It cannot be attained, shared, sold, misused, hacked, or leaked.
 Your data stays your data regardless of whether it relates to your products, locations, payments, or any online activity–for both customers and vendors.
 You can now defend the human right of privacy to create an umbrella for today's and the future's technical and political uncertainties.

 *We help you to become invincible to privacy issues*

-**Get rid of Restrictions, Politics, and Malice**
+**You stop Restrictions, Politics, and Malice**

 A 100% uptime that is impossible to be taken offline or manipulated.
-It also means none of your products or users can be banned from the :term:`Particl Marketplace` or be censored by any governing body or legislation.
+It also means none of your products, vendors, or customers can be banned from the :term:`Particl Marketplace` or be censored by any governing body or legislation.
 Instead, the community remains in charge of the marketplace’s content at all times.
 Across national borders, free trade and free markets are possible so that manufacturers, vendors, and producers can freely decide how and with whom they do business.

 *We help you to become bullet-proof against restrictions*

-**Get Rid of Fraud and Trickery**
+**You stop Fraud and Trickery**

 No more bricks in the package or bad quality counterfeit goods for you as a customer.
 No more chargebacks for vendors due to stolen identities.
 Fraudulent attempts get taken down with a free of charge and automated two-party escrow system.

 *We help you to become immune to online fraud*

-**Get Rid of Spam**
+**You stop Spam**

 Tailored ads are hammering on you even after you have made a purchase, and most of the time, even before you make it.
 You have seen them on websites you visit, read them within your email accounts and apps you use.
 It even affects how search engines deliver results to you and they track your location.